jpikl/rew/docs/usage.md

 input | rew [options] [--] [pattern]
 ```

-When no pattern is provided, input values are copied to standard output.
+When no pattern is provided, values are directly copied to standard output.

 ```bash
 input | rew [options]